Feyenoord

 beaten in the semi-final to set up a final at De Kuip against Borussia

-Dortmund.
 Two goals from van Hooijdonk and a Jon Dahl Tomasson strike led to a

 3-2 victory for Bert van Marwijk’s side and another European title for the

 trophy cabinet.
+Sadly

 attempt to host the World Cup, the plans were put on hold.
+By

-2007 the fans were becoming disenchanted as star players Salomon Kalou departed
+2007, the fans were becoming disenchanted as star players Salomon Kalou departed

-of the time Van den Herik that things were fine, it was obvious that the club
+of the time, Van den Herik, that things were fine, it was obvious that the club

 was facing severe financial problems.